Mare (folklore): Nordic folklore

-The Scandinavian is normally a female being which "rides" the victims chest, called "mare riding" (mareridt, mareritt, marritt), causing severe anxiety and feelings of suffocation.
-It assaults both people and animals, and is often said to be a young beautiful woman, although she could also be depicted as an nasty older lady.
+The Scandinavian mare is normally a female being which "rides" the victims chest, called "mare riding" (mareridt, mareritt, marritt), causing severe anxiety and feelings of suffocation.
+It assaults both people and animals, and is often said to be a young beautiful woman, although she could also be depicted as a nasty older lady.
 It has the ability to shapeshift, and can also appear as a man, or a furry animal, sometimes a cat, sometimes a dog; in a couple of cases, even a bird, most often an owl.
-The given basis for mares are many and varried.
+The given basis for mares are many and varied.
 Some legends speak of mares as the soul of a person, alive or dead (see hamr), such as a sinful woman, someone wronged, or someone who died unmarried.

 The mare is attested as early as in the Norse Ynglinga saga from the 13th century.
 Here, King Vanlandi Sveigðisson of Uppsala lost his life to a nightmare (mara) conjured by the Finnish sorceress Huld or Hulda, hired by the king's abandoned wife Drífa.
 The king had broken his promise to return within three years, and after ten years had elapsed the wife engaged the sorceress to either lure the king back to her, or failing that, to assassinate him.
 Vanlandi had scarcely gone to sleep when he complained that the nightmare "rode him"; when the men held the king's head it "trod on his legs" on the point of breaking, and when the retinue then "seized his feet", the creature fatally "pressed down on his head".
 In Sámi mythology, there is an evil elf called Deattán, who transforms into a bird or other animal and sits on the chests of sleeping people, giving nightmares.

 According to the Vatnsdæla saga, Thorkel Silver (Þorkell Silfri) has a dream about riding a red horse that barely touched ground, which he interpreted as a positive omen, but his wife disagreed, explaining that a mare signified a man's fetch (fylgja), and that the red color boded bloodiness.
 This association of the nightmare with fetch is thought to be of late origin, an interpolation in the text dating to circa 1300, with the text exhibiting a "confounding of the words marr and mara."

 Another possible example is the account in the Eyrbyggja saga of the sorceress Geirrid accused of assuming the shape of a "night-rider" or "ride-by-night" (marlíðendr or kveldriða) and causing serious trampling bruises on Gunnlaug Thorbjornsson.
 The marlíðendr mentioned here has been equated to the mara by commentators.